Google Pixel 9 released: The Best Time to Upgrade to the Pixel 8 (and GrapheneOS)

 With Google’s products, it’s never a good idea to hop on the latest release right away, as proven in the past.
 Hence it only makes sense to upgrade to the previous, more battle-tested version – if you must upgrade in the first place.

 I decided to upgrade from my Pixel 6a to the Pixel 8 roughly three months ago and have been using the device with GrapheneOS from day one.
-My main reason for upgrading was the declining battery life and a crack in the screen, which initially didn’t seem like a big deal, but eventually turned out to be an issue in regards to moisture/humidity.
+My main reason for upgrading was the declining battery life and a crack in the screen, which initially didn’t seem like a big deal, but eventually turned out to be an issue in regard to moisture/humidity.
 However, if I hadn’t found an absolutely bonkers deal on the Pixel 8 I probably wouldn’t have upgraded either.

-Note: According to the UN Global E-Waste Monitor 2024 report, the world went from 34 billion kg of e-waste per year, which was generated back in 2010, to a record 62 billion kg globally per year in 2022 – out of which approximately 901 million kg were phones.
+According to the UN Global E-Waste Monitor 2024 report, the world went from 34 billion kg of e-waste per year, which was generated back in 2010, to a record 62 billion kg globally per year in 2022 – out of which approximately 901 million kg were phones.
 With only 22.3% of the e-waste being collected and recycled in an environmentally sound manner – however that might be interpreted by individual jurisdictions – the growth of e-waste generation has outpaced its collection and recycling by almost a factor of 5 since 2010.

 One contributing factor that I believe plays a part in this is the consumerist mentality propagated by modern media, first and foremost social media.
 Technological advancements are merely the reason for people to upgrade consumer electronics anymore.
 Instead, it appears to be the never-ending chase and thereby induced appetite for the shiny new thing, that is predominantly cultured by “Tech YouTubers” and influencers alike.